 This course has been designed to provide students with the balance of practical, research and technical skills required to progress to higher education or directly into employment.
 Students will be required to undertake a range of vocational assessments - both written and practical- allowing them to showcase their learning and achievements to best effect.
-Students will study a range of assignment modules such as; Using Social Media in Business, Programming, Data modelling, Website creation, Mobile applications, Computer Games and Animation.
+Students will study a range of assignment modules such as; Using Social Media in Business, Data modelling and Website creation.